thumbe12856/GPU-development-environment-setting/README.md

 # GPU development environment setting
 This is for Ubuntu16.04 with cuda8.0.
-Using python library, Theano, to implement deep learning with Nvidia GPU.
+Using python library, Theano, Lasagne, and libgpuarray to implement deep learning with Nvidia GPU.
 Note that, all tool's version are important!

 # Dependencies